arkologystudio/please-forget-me/README.md

 # Please Forget Me

-A scalable web application built with Next.js, TypeScript, and PostgreSQL, featuring a dedicated Email Service.
-All services are containerized using Docker Compose for streamlined development and deployment.
+A scalable web application built with Next.js, TypeScript, and PostgreSQL.
+All services are containerized using Docker Compose for streamlined development.

-## 🚀 Technologies Used
+## Technologies Used

 - **Next.js**: React framework for server-side rendering and static site generation.
 - **TypeScript**: Enhances JavaScript with static typing.